 PRICE BASED EX SYDNEY/BRISBANE/MELBOURNE

-- Return economy class airfare with a full service carrier from Sydney, Brisbane or Melbourne to London
+- Return economy class airfare with a full service carrier from Sydney, Brisbane or Melbourne to Barcelona, returning from Rome

-- Private Transfer in London from Airport to Hotel
+- Transfer in Barcelona from Airport to Hotel

-- 3 nights accommodation in a 4-star hotel in London with breakfast+
+- 3 nights accommodation in a 4-star hotel in Barcelona+

-- Private Transfer in London from Hotel to Port in Dover
+- Transfer in Barcelona from Hotel to Port

 - Main Meals~ and entertainment onboard

-- Private Transfer in Dover from Port to Airport in London
+- Transfer in Rome from Hotel to Airport

-- Airport taxes, Port charges and government fees
+- Air taxes, Port charges and government fees

-14 Night Cruise sailing from Dover roundtrip aboard Boudicca.
+10 Night Cruise sailing from Barcelona to Rome aboard Celebrity Apex.

 Highlights of this cruise:

 *Conditions Apply: Prices are per person, capacity controlled and listed in Australian dollars twin share including port taxes.
 Prices may fluctuate if surcharges, fees, taxes or currency change, and may be withdrawn at any time.
 Prices shown here are not shown in real time.
 While we endeavour to keep our pricing as up-to-date as possible, the advertised prices shown here may differ from the live prices in our booking system.
 The prices shown are for a cash payment.
 Credit card fees of up to 2.5% will apply.
-Offer correct as at 30Jan19 and subject to live availability at time of booking.
+Offer correct as at 21Aug19 and subject to live availability at time of booking.
 Prices are per person twin share based on best available cruise fare, inclusive of all discounts unless otherwise stated.
 All offers are capacity controlled and can be withdrawn or modified at any time without notice and subject to availability at time of booking.
 Outside and Balcony cabins may have obstructed views and Suite cabins comprises Junior Suites, Mini Suites and any other type of suite that represents the best value for each cruise.
 Unless otherwise stated, all packages containing airfare will require full airfare and taxes within 24 hours of reservation and cancellation/amendment conditions apply.
 Air taxes are included in package price and are subject to change depending on departure city.
-Unless otherwise stated, onboard gratuities are NOT included. ~Specialty restaurants may incur a surcharge. +Hotels in certain cities must charge local government tax directly to guests upon checkout which cannot be collected in advance by our agency.
+Onboard gratuities are included and may not be removed from pricing. ~Specialty restaurants may incur a surcharge.
+Cabins are based on guarantee and cabin number will not be assigned until documentation or embarkation. +Hotels in certain cities must charge local government tax directly to guests upon checkout which cannot be collected in advance by our agency.
+Some transfers have local speaking drivers only.
 All passports, vaccinations and visas are the responsibility of the travelling guest to secure prior to departure from Australia.
 Some cruise lines reserve the right to impose a fuel levy if the NMEX price reaches a certain level - please check with your consultant at time of booking.
 Cruise deposit, amendment and cancellation conditions apply.
 Travel agent service fees not included.
 Special conditions apply - please ask for full details at time of enquiry.
-Offer ends 28Feb19 or until sold out/withdrawn from sale.
+Offer ends 11Oct19 or until sold out/withdrawn from sale.
 Please note only residents with an Australian address are eligible to book Australian rates in Australian dollars.
 This cruise package is provided by Seven Oceans Cruising, please ask your travel agent to contact us for more information.
-FREE DRINKS & TIPS PLUS CASHBACK^ Free drinks upgrade comprises of selected house beers, wines, spirits & soft drinks.
-Tips are paid directly to the relevant staff on board; are non-refundable, non-transferable and cannot be exchanged for cash.
-Not combinable with any other offer, including, but not limited to Anchor Fares, (except Free Cashback as applicable, and Enjoyment Promise), and is capacity controlled. *See T&C's ON https://www.fredolsencruises.com/travel-agent-centre/news/save-up-to-40-with-our-warmer-cruising-offers-copy